tydickinson29/Fires/README.md

 is used as an indicator for spring but then also used as a predictor for summer when looking at fire weather.

 Spearman's Rank-Order Correlations were used to test strength of predictors with the ranks determined in the climatology.
+Multiple linear regression can then be used to get a single formula for prediction.

 # Some Code Explanations